Kingsford-Group/glitter/README.md

 ## Summary of syntax:

-* `@:` as the first non-whitespace on a line starts a text block
+* `@:` as the first non-whitespace on a line starts a text block.
+The `:` may be repeated any number of times, and if it occurs more than once, the next code block is marked as a key block.
 * `<<code block name>>=` on a line of its own starts a code block.
 * `<<* “file” 10>>=` on a line of its own starts a top-level block that will be written to “file”; blocks written to that file will be sorted by the number given in the 3rd position (e.g. 10).
 The `“file”` and/or the number may be omitted, in which case defaults will be used.
-* `@include "file"` is (recursively) replaced by the contents of “file”.
+* `@include "file"` is (recursively) replaced by the contents of `file`.
 * `@glitter top` as the first non-blank line in a file does two things: (1) marks the file for inclusion when a directory is given to tangle; and (2) sets the default output filename to a modification of the current glitter filename (`.gw` → `.go`).
-This command is scoped to the file and its include subtree.
+This command is scoped to the file and its include subtree. `@glitter top` anyplace in the file only does (2).
 * Lines between `@glitter hide` and `@glitter show` are not output to the weaved file.
 Includes between these lines are skipped.
 They mean: when weaving, totally ignore everything between them.
-* `@'x` means: at the last possible moment, just before writing to a file, replace with `x`, where `x` can be any character.
+* `####`…. is replaced by 1 fewer `#` symbol after all other transformations are recognized.
 * `<<code block name>>` inside of a code block is (recursively) substituted with the content of the named code block during tangle.
-Inside a text block, it is typeset specially.
+When weaving, it is typeset specially.
 * `[[ … ]]` inside of a text block is typeset as code.
 There cannot be a `@` (escaped or otherwise) between the `[[ ]]`.

 ## Command line usage